 Courtesy Boat Inspectors are dedicated individuals who provide valuable services to all residents, keeping invasive plants from entering our lakes on boats, and engaging with lake users to promote stewardship of the waters we all care about.
 We hire for Courtesy Boat Inspectors every summer; apply here!

-In order to measure our success, we monitor the water quality of several water bodies with an emphasis on Damarisotta Lake and the Sheepscot River; which are both magnificent in character and important to the regional economy.
+In order to measure our success, we monitor the water quality of several water bodies with an emphasis on Damarisotta Lake, the Medomak River and the Sheepscot River which are all magnificent in character and important to the regional economy.
 Volunteers always needed for this fun work.